 Mountain gorillas are found in the eastern regions of central Africa, living in and among the rain forests.

 The mountain gorillas are the largest and rarest

 Less than 900 mountain gorilla individuals remain in a pocket of tropical rain forest and volcanoes along the south west border of Uganda, north west Rwanda and eastern DRC.
 Each day small groups of 8 people trek out with a local guide and search for the habituated gorilla families.
-Just 56 permits are available world-wide for a place on one of these treks which makes them highly sort after.
+Just 56 permits are available each day which makes them highly sought after.
 Gorilla permits cost US$600 per person per trek in Uganda and US$1500 in Rwanda.
 (2017 prices) It is essential to check the availability of gorilla permits before planning the rest of your journey.